timbeechey/opa/README.md

 dat <- c(65.3, 68.8, 67.0, 73.1)
 ```

-encodes the ordered pairwise relations `1 1 1 -1 1 1`.
+encodes six ordered pairwise relations `1 1 1 -1 1 1`.
 The percentage of
-orderings which are correctly classified by the hypothesis (PCC) is the
+orderings which are correctly classified by the hypothesis (*PCC*) is
-main quantity of interest in ordinal pattern analysis.
-Comparing `h` and
+the main quantity of interest in ordinal pattern analysis.
+Comparing `h`
-`dat`, the PCC is `5/6 = 0.833` or 83.3%.
-An hypothesis which generates
+and `dat`, the PCC is `5/6 = 0.833` or 83.3%.
+A hypothesis which
-a greater PCC is preferred over an hypothesis which generates a lower
+generates a greater PCC is preferred over a hypothesis which generates a
-PCC for given data.
+lower PCC for given data.

-It is also possible to calculate a chance-value for a PCC which is equal
+It is also possible to calculate a *chance-value* for a PCC which is
-to the chance that a PCC at least as great as the PCC of the observed
+equal to the chance that a PCC at least as great as the PCC of the
-data could occur as a result of a random ordering of the data.
-Chance
+observed data could occur as a result of a random re-ordering of the
-values can be computed using either a permutation test or a
+data.
+Chance values can be computed using either a permutation test or a
 randomization test.

 ## Using `opa`